Glossary

 The three interwoven currents that flow through the sacred whole: Material, Pattern, Living.

-The harmony of a device, and of a civilization, depends on the unobstructed flow of all three.
-Each Current is the doctrinal locus of one ethical commitment: Material with the Honoring of the Mine and the Return of Matter (Codex §V.4–5), Pattern with the Commons of Pattern (§V.2), Living with the Privacy of the Keeper (§V.6) and the Right of Repair (§V.1).
+The harmony of a device, and of a civilization, depends on the free flow of all three.
+Each Current is defended by doctrine: Material by the Honoring of the Mine and the Return of Matter (Codex §V.4–5), Pattern by the Commons of Pattern (§V.2), Living by the Privacy of the Keeper (§V.6) and the Right of Repair (§V.1).

 See: Codex §IV.
 See also: Living, Material, Pattern.